Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Non-Relativistic Limit

 \subsection{Non-Relativistic Hamiltonian at 0PN}

-As outlined, we start with the LO analysis at 0PN.
-Expanding the Hamiltonian expression \eqref{Hgvsr1} in powers of $\nicefrac{1}{m}$, we obtain its version up to $\nicefrac{1}{m^3} -$corrections
+At this point, we can safely proceed with the implementation of the FW procedure.
+As outlined above, we start with the LO evaluation at 0PN.
+For convenience, we continue working with $c=1$.
+Expanding the Hamiltonian \eqref{Hgvsr1} in powers of $\nicefrac{1}{m}$, we obtain its version up to $\nicefrac{1}{m^3} -$corrections

-We should stress that up to now we have only neglected terms based on their $\nicefrac{1}{m}-$order.
-In the following, we will instead discard terms also based on their $\lambda-$ and PN$-$ order according to the previous discussion.\\ To proceed with the NR limit, we must identify the even and odd operators from \eqref{Hgvsr2}
+We should stress that up to now we have only neglected terms based on their $\nicefrac{1}{m}-$ and $\lambda-$order.
+In the following, we will also discard them based on their PN$-$order according to the previous discussion in Section \ref{sec:orderofpert}.
+To proceed, we must identify the even and odd operators from \eqref{Hgvsr2}

-The above expressions, are already approximated up to 0PN, according to the discussion in Section \ref{sec:orderofpert}.
-Moreover, we excluded $\nicefrac{1}{m^3}-$terms from $\Theta^g$ because, when included in the calculations of the relevant structures below \eqref{commstructure}, they produce either \begin{itemize} \item Even terms at most $\nicefrac{1}{m^4}$. \item Odd terms at most $\nicefrac{1}{m^3}$, but higher-order in other parameters, such as $\lambda $ and $\nicefrac{1}{c}$. \end{itemize} Therefore, repeating this argument until necessary, all contributions coming from those initial odd $\nicefrac{1}{m^3}-$terms would eventually become irrelevant. \\ The form of the Hamiltonian after the first transformation can be compactly written as
+The above expressions are already approximated up to 0PN.
+Moreover, we have excluded $\nicefrac{1}{m^3}-$terms from $\Theta^g$, because when included in the calculations of the relevant structures in \eqref{commstructure} they produce either \begin{itemize} \item Even terms at most $\nicefrac{1}{m^4}$. \item Odd terms at most $\nicefrac{1}{m^3}$, but higher-order in other parameters, such as $\lambda $ and $\nicefrac{1}{c}$. \end{itemize} Therefore, repeating this argument until necessary, all contributions produced by those initial odd $\nicefrac{1}{m^3}-$terms become irrelevant. \\ The form of the Hamiltonian after the first transformation can be compactly written as the sum

-In principle, we should also have included terms involving time derivatives of the operator $S$, as seen in \eqref{HFWcommut}.
+In principle, we should also have considered terms involving time derivatives of the operator $S$, as seen in \eqref{HFWcommut}.
 However, being

-those contributions would already be higher PN$-$order and thus are safely negligible.
-Calculating each term in \eqref{HFWafter} up to the corresponding accuracy level, we find \cite{Santoni:2024coa}
+those contributions belong to higher PN$-$orders and are then negligible.
+Calculating each term in \eqref{HFWafter} up to the corresponding accuracy level, we find

 Replacing these expressions into \eqref{HFWafter}, after a few cancellations, we end up with